 How often do you perform?

 We have two major concerts a year, usually late January and mid-June.
-We also sing at smaller outreach performances every few months.
+We also sing at smaller outreach performances every month or two.
 We’ve sung at community centres, seniors’ homes, hospitals, fundraisers, and church services, to name a few.
 Some years we make an out-of-town trip – the most recent have included Saltspring Island and Sechelt.

 Will you come and sing for my group/event?